Assam Science and Technology University

-Assam Science and Technology University is a state technical university located in Jalukbari, Guwahati, Assam, India.
+Assam Science and Technology University (ASTU) is a premier state technical university located in Jalukbari, Guwahati, Assam, India.
 It was established in 2010 by the Assam Government under the Assam Science and Technology University Act 2009.
+And has received NAAC accreditation B grade for its first time in 2025 .It is only the premier technical university in Northeast India.

 The university has signed a collaborative partnership agreement with Curtin University in Perth, Western Australia to improve the higher education, mainly in the field of technology and research.

 Academics

-Bachelor courses are typically four or three years of study; master courses are typically two or three years.
+Bachelor courses are typically four or three years of study.Master courses are typically two or three years.